 Dicky Bahto lives in Los Angeles.
 He has exhibited work utilizing still and motion picture photography, sound, and performance at a variety of museums, galleries, microcinemas, film festivals, conferences, alternative spaces, and scenic locations spanning the Northern Hemisphere, from the Museum of Modern Art and the Museum of Contemporary Art Los Angeles to Life Changing Ministries (a former church in West Oakland) and a series of nooks, crannies, and underbrush along and under Sunset Blvd.
 He’s received commissions from Monday Evening Concerts and The Huntington and grants from the Mike Kelley Foundation for the Visual Arts and bar-fund LA.

 His interest in music has led him to both collaborate with composers and musicians, both as a performer and as a visual artist.
 This includes a performance trio with Corey Fogel and Tashi Wada, on-going duos for projected images and instruments with Luciano Chessa, a series of open-ended performances incorporating sounds, images, and objects with Julia Holter and Mark So, and the virtual quartet The Ensemble Whose Name is Uhhhhhmm… (Spelled with Five H’s and Two M’s [formerly known as Lil’ Jürg Frey]) with Erika Bell, Morgan Gerstmar, and Stephanie Cheng Smith, which exists entirely within the video game of Animal Crossings New Horizons.
-Other musicians he has collaborated with include Casey Anderson, Ashley Bellouin, Luciano Chessa, Sarah Davachi, Carmina Escobar, Liz Harris (performing as Nivhek), Julia Holter, Sepand Shahab, Mark So, and Laura Steenberge.
-In addition to creating album art for some of the above musicians, he has made several music videos for Julia Holter, and his portraits of artists including Ashley Bellouin, Sarah Davachi, Julia Holter, Laida Lertxundi, and Tashi Wada have been printed in The New York Times, Bomb, Vanity Fair España, The Wire, and MOJO, among other publications.
+Other musicians he has collaborated with include Casey Anderson, Ashley Bellouin, Sarah Davachi, Carmina Escobar, Liz Harris (performing as Nivhek), Sepand Shahab, and Laura Steenberge.
+In addition to creating album art for some of the above musicians, he has made music videos for Julia Holter, Sarah Davachi, Ashley Bellouin & Ben Bracken, Chuck Johnson, Saariselka, and Grouper, and his portraits of artists including Ashley Bellouin, Sarah Davachi, Julia Holter, Laida Lertxundi, and Tashi Wada have been printed in The New York Times, Bomb, Vanity Fair España, The Wire, and MOJO, among other publications.

 He received a BFA from the San Francisco Art Institute in 2004 and an MFA from the University of California, Riverside in 2017, and has himself taught at elementary, middle and high schools around Southern California as well as at the Echo Park Film Center, Museum of Contemporary Art Los Angeles, both The Getty Center and the Getty Villa, Otis College of Art and Design, and the University of California, Riverside.